 7. Dust Ceiling Fans With a Pillowcase

-- Insert the fan blade into the opening of the pillowcase and slide up to the arm.
+- Insert the fan blade into the opening of the pillowcase and slide it up to the arm.

 8. Boil the Stove Hood Filter

 Clean your stove hood to "like new" by submerging it in a pot of boiling water and 1 cup of baking soda.
 Check periodically and remove when clean.

 9. Car Wax Detracts Dust

 Apply a thin coat of car wax to air returns, vents, stove hoods, and the sorts to keep them dust-free longer.

 10. Dryer Sheets Repel Dust From Baseboards